DataDog/hiring-engineers/answers.md

 Flask and APM

-Suppose you want to integrate a Flask app to use DataDogs APM solution, which is found under APM in the gui.
+Suppose you want to integrate a Flask app to use DataDogs APM solution, which is found under APM tab in the website.
 This will be an example of tracing applications written in Python.
 First you have to install the Datadog tracing library, ddtrace, using pip.
     - pip install ddtrace
 Then to instrument your Python application use the included ddtrace-run command.